BigelowLab/dadautils/README.md

 ### Installation from [github](https://github.com)

 You may need a [personal access token](https://github.com/settings/tokens).
-We set the argument `upgrade` to `FALSE` so that the installer won't try to install packages in you home library that are already part of the module (but possibly as an older version.)
+We set the argument `upgrade` to `FALSE` so that the installer won't try to install packages in you home library that are already part of the module (but possibly as older versions.)

 ```
 remotes::install_github("BigelowLab/dadautils", upgrade = FALSE)